Heart of Cook Grants

 - The grant form will be available to you as a registered user.

-- To save your work, hit save at the bottom of each page.
+- To save your work, select "save" at the bottom of each page.

-- You can submit your final application by hitting Submit at the end of the application process.
+- You can submit your final application by selecting "submit" at the end of the application process.
 You should receive an email notifying you that the grant was submitted to the system.
-If you do not receive a verification email, please contact Susan Matheny at BCF at (269) 983-3304 x 4.
+If you do not receive a verification email, please contact BCF at (269) 983-3304.

 The Berrien Community Foundation administers the program which targets grants that assist educational, human services, and environmental nonprofit projects in Southwest Michigan and Northwest Indiana (La Porte, St. Joseph, and Elkhart Counties).

 Applying organizations will be notified of the decisions by mail in early April.
-For those organizations receiving grants, these will be provided at a May reception.
-Organizations can apply for either a mini-grant or a larger grant.
-Organizations cannot apply for both types in a single year.
+Grants will be distributed to receiving organizations at a May reception.
+Organizations can apply for either a mini-grant or a larger grant; they may not apply for both in a single year.